We Insist!

-We Insist! (subtitled Max Roach's Freedom Now Suite) is a jazz album released on Candid Records in 1961.
-It contains a suite which composer and drummer Max Roach and lyricist Oscar Brown had begun to develop in 1959 with a view to its performance in 1963 on the centennial of the Emancipation Proclamation.
+We Insist! (subtitled Max Roach's Freedom Now Suite) is a jazz album released through Candid Records in December 1960.
+It contains a suite that composer and drummer Max Roach and lyricist Oscar Brown had begun to develop in 1959 with a view to its performance in 1963 on the centennial of the Emancipation Proclamation.
 The cover references the sit-in movement of the Civil Rights Movement.
 The Penguin Guide to Jazz awarded the album one of its rare crown accolades, in addition to featuring it as part of its Core Collection.

 The music consists of five selections concerning the Emancipation Proclamation and the growing African independence movements of the 1950s.
 Only Roach and vocalist Abbey Lincoln perform on all five tracks, and one track features a guest appearance by saxophonist Coleman Hawkins.

-In 2022, the album was selected by the Library of Congress for preservation in the United States National Recording Registry as being "culturally, historically, or aesthetically significant.".
+In 2022, the album was selected by the Library of Congress for preservation in the United States National Recording Registry as being "culturally, historically, or aesthetically significant".